unitaryfund/mitiq/docs/source/guide/guide_03-folding.rst

 *********************************************
 Unitary Folding
 *********************************************
+Zero noise extrapolation has two main components: noise scaling and then extrapolation.
+Unitary folding is a method noise scaling that operates directly at the gate level.
+This makes is easy to use across platforms.
+It is especially appropriate when your underlying noise should scale with the depth and/or the number of gates in your quantum program.
+More details can be found in :cite:`` where the unitary folding framework was introduced.

 At the gate level, noise is amplified by mapping gates (or groups of gates) `G` to